inmanta/inmanta-core/docs/install/1-install-server.rst

 .. only:: iso

     Install the PostgreSQL 13 package included in RHEL.
-More info in the `postgresql documentation <https://www.postgresql.org/download/linux/redhat/>`_
+More info in the 'Included in Distribution' section of the `postgresql documentation <https://www.postgresql.org/download/linux/redhat/>`_.

     .. tab-set::